deepak121001/ui-code-insight/README.md

 You will be prompted to select:
 - **Project type** (React, Node, Vanilla JS, TypeScript, TypeScript + React, Other)
 - **Dependency installation** (automatic detection and installation of missing dependencies)
-- **Reports to generate** (ESLint, Stylelint, Package Report, Security Audit, Performance Audit, Accessibility Audit, Modern Practices Audit, Testing Audit, Dependency Audit, Comprehensive Audit, All Traditional Reports)
+- **Reports to generate** (ESLint, Stylelint, Package Report, Security Audit, Performance Audit, Accessibility Audit, Testing Audit, Dependency Audit, Comprehensive Audit, All Traditional Reports)

 **Prompt navigation:**
 - Use **arrow keys** to move.